casbin-js/vue-authz/README.md

 </script>
 ```

-You can also use `enforce` function.
+You can also use `useAuthorizer` function.

 ```vue